-This scientific report published in Nature is of great significance as for the first-time its authors identify a potential blood test to diagnose osteoporosis - without having patients undergo bone scanning or present with symptoms.
+This scientific report published in Nature is of great significance.
+For the first-time its authors identify a potential blood test to diagnose osteoporosis, without having patients undergo bone scanning or present with symptoms.
 The test is Cathepsin Z mRNA and is measured in human peripheral blood mononuclear cells.
 Cathepsin Z is a protease synthesized by both bone remodeling cells - osteoclast and osteoblasts.

 The test is not influenced by acute or chronic inflammation.
 Its diagnostic positive predictive value (PPV) is 95% with a negative predictive value (NPV) of 80%.
 Authors found a strong correlation of elevated levels of Cathepsin Z mRNA in patients with osteopenia in addition to those with osteoporosis.

 Although study findings need to be fully validated, the results are exciting.
 Early diagnosis and treatment of osteoporosis are crucial to preventing fractures and its complications.

 Osteoporosis, one of the most prevalent chronic age-related bone diseases, often goes undetected until the first fragility fracture occurs, causing patient suffering and cost to health/social care services.

 Osteoporosis arises from imbalanced activity of osteoClasts and osteoBlasts.
 Since these cell lineages produce the protease, cathepsin Z, the aim of this study was to investigate whether altered cathepsin Z mRNA levels are associated with osteoporosis in clinical samples.